Skip to main content

 Export ids from BigQuery

-You can export these ids from BigQuery using EXPORT DATA OPTIONS:
+Export from BigQuery with EXPORT DATA OPTIONS:

 EXPORT DATA